ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 - Explicit height/depth/responsibility/penalty caps reject the input before exponentiation.
 - Tests exercise every maximum and one-above-maximum value.

-### Skipped-round oracle

-- The cap on commits does not bound downstream loops.
-- Oracle catch-up uses a bounded policy rather than one iteration per missed round.
-- Oracle/postage price synchronization is atomic or idempotently repairable.

 ### Rollover

 - Fixed-cap/generation-tagged state prevents dynamic-array deletion from becoming the next-round DoS.